claudia-mendes/Causal-Analysis-Grapevine-Yields-Downy-Mildew/README.md

 # Notes on January–March Analyses

-Separate scripts were used for the months January to March.
-These early-season analyses excluded the NDT30 variable (monthly number of days with maximum daily temperatures above 30°C), which is only relevant during the active growing season (April to September).
-These scripts are not included in this repository.
+Separate scripts, not included in this repository, were used for the months January to March.
+These scripts excluded the NDT30 variable (monthly number of days with maximum daily temperatures above 30°C), which is only relevant during the active growing season (April to September).